 When writing to persuade, writers employ a variety of persuasive strategies.
 One common strategy is an appeal to the credibility, character, or authority of the writer (or speaker).
 When writers establish that they are knowledgeable and trustworthy, audiences are more likely to believe what they say.
 Another is an appeal to the audience's self-interest, sense of identity, or emotions, any of which can sway an audience.
 A logical argument, on the other hand, convinces the audience because of the perceived merit and reasonableness of the claims and proofs offered rather than either the emotions the writing evokes in the audience or the character or credentials of the writer.
-The Standards place special emphasis on writing logical arguments as a particularly important form of college- and careerready writing.
+The Standards place special emphasis on writing logical arguments as a particularly important form of college- and career-ready writing.

-McEnerney (n.d.) of the University of Chicago Writing Program.
+The unique importance of argument in college and careers is asserted eloquently by Joseph M. Williams and Lawrence McEnerney (no date) of the University of Chicago Writing Program.
 As part of their attempt to explain to new college students the major differences between good high school and college writing, Williams and McEnerney define argument not as "wrangling" but as "a serious and focused conversation among people who are intensely interested in getting to the bottom of things cooperatively":

 Those values are also an integral part of your education in college.
 For four years, you are asked to read, do research, gather data, analyze it, think about it, and then communicate it to readers in a form . . . which enables them to assess it and use it.
 You are asked to do this not because we expect you all to become professional scholars, but because in just about any profession you pursue, you will do research, think about what you find, make decisions about complex matters, and then explain those decisions-usually in writing-to others who have a stake in your decisions being sound ones.
 In an Age of Information, what most professionals do is research, think, and make arguments.
-(And part of the value of doing your own thinking and writing is that it makes you much better at evaluating the thinking and writing of others.) (ch.
-1)
+(And part of the value of doing your own thinking and writing is that it makes you much better at evaluating the thinking and writing of others.) (chapter 1)